-The Harold Perley Residence is recognized as being one of five homes on Pagan Place, the only residential block in the Trinity Royal Heritage Preservation Area with no through traffic.
-Pagan Place is the most southerly portion of this preservation area.
-This residence is an example of a vernacular interpretation of Italianate residential architecture from the late 19th century in Saint John.
+The residence is one of five homes on Pagan Place, a unique residential block within the Trinity Royal Heritage Preservation Area, as it has no through traffic.
+Positioned at the most southern part of the preservation area, the house exemplifies a vernacular interpretation of late 19th-century Italianate residential architecture in Saint John.

-The Harold Perley Residence is also recognized as being the home of Col. Harold Perley and the childhood home of famed Vaudeville actor, Ormond Perley.
-Harold had this home built in 1890 at the age of 30.
-He served with distinction in the First World War with the Princess Patricia Light Infantry in France, and was a manufacturer’s agent for H. Chubb and Company.
+The Harold Perley Residence is also notable for being the home of Col. Harold Perley and the childhood residence of renowned Vaudeville actor, Ormond Perley.
+In 1890, at the age of 30, Harold had this house built.
+He later served with distinction in the First World War as part of the Princess Patricia Light Infantry in France and worked as a manufacturer’s agent for H. Chubb and Company.

-Ormond Perley, the only son of Harold Perley, toured with the “Dumbells” and attained prominence as an actor, impersonator, and dancer.
-The Dumbells were a talented group of Canadian soldiers that entertained the troops in the trenches from 1917 to 1918, and went on to enjoy national and international success as a highly popular vaudeville act until 1932.
-Ormond toured with the Dumbells and his team of female impersonators.
+Ormond Perley, Harold’s only son, gained fame as an actor, impersonator, and dancer.
+He toured with the “Dumbells,” a talented group of Canadian soldiers who entertained troops in the trenches from 1917 to 1918.
+The Dumbells went on to achieve national and international success as a popular vaudeville act until 1932, with Ormond and his team of female impersonators touring alongside them.

-Upon their return to Canada in 1919, Merton Plunkett re-formed the Dumbells as a vaudeville troupe and they performed as civilians completing 12 cross-Canada tours over the next 13 years.
+After returning to Canada in 1919, Merton Plunkett reassembled the Dumbells as a vaudeville troupe.
+They performed as civilians, completing 12 cross-Canada tours over the following 13 years.

-In 1921, Harold Perley had sold this home to Frederic and Marion Colwell.
-After working in the wholesale candy trade, he later operated a candy manufacturing plant.
-He eventually went into the insurance business.
-He passed away in 1929, although his widow and daughter lived here for many years.
-The Colwell family left this residence for a time but it was recently purchased by one of Frederic’s descendents.
+In 1921, Harold Perley sold the house to Frederic and Marion Colwell.
+Frederic initially worked in the wholesale candy trade before operating a candy manufacturing plant and later entering the insurance business.
+He passed away in 1929, but his widow and daughter continued to live in the house for many years.
+Though the Colwell family eventually left the residence, it was recently acquired by one of Frederic’s descendants.